In brief – are there any exemptions from the Data Protection Act?

 The rights and duties that are affected by one exemption are not necessarily affected by others.
 So you should look at each exemption carefully to see what effect it has.
 However, the Act bundles several rights and duties into two groups, and the exemptions tend to work by “disapplying” (blocking) one or both of these groups.
 The two groups are called the “subject information provisions” and the “non-disclosure provisions”.

 The subject information provisions are:

-- an organisation’s duty to provide individuals with a privacy notice when their personal data is collected; and
+- an organisation’s duty to provide individuals with a privacy notice when their personal data is collected (see Processing personal data fairly and lawfully); and

 - an individual’s right to make a subject access request.

 - an organisation’s duty to comply with the first data protection principle, but not including the duty to satisfy one or more of the conditions for processing (see Processing personal data fairly and lawfully) – you must still do this.

 - an organisation’s duty to comply with the second, third, fourth and fifth data protection principles;

 - an individual’s right to object to processing that is likely to cause or is causing damage or distress; and

 - an individual’s right in certain circumstances to have inaccurate personal information rectified, blocked, erased or destroyed .

 An exemption from “the non-disclosure provisions” – which would, for example, allow you to disclose personal data that would otherwise be protected from disclosure – is not an automatic exemption from all (or any) of those provisions.
 This is because an exemption only applies to the extent that the provisions are inconsistent with the disclosure in question.
 So if you think you may be exempted from any of the non-disclosure provisions, you should consider each of those provisions in turn and decide: